 The terms indicated are expected but are not guaranteed.
 For the courses offered during any given term, consult the Schedule of Classes.

-020x Spanish for Reading Knowledge (0) Preparation for the ETS standardized exami-

-Preparation for the ETS standardized examination, with readings related to the student's major area.
+020x Spanish for Reading Knowledge (0) Preparation for the ETS standardized examination, with readings related to the student's major area.
 Offered upon sufficient demand.
 Not available for degree credit.
 Graded CR/NC.